Why Your Nomination Lodgement Date Sets the Salary Threshold

 Do I still have to meet the Annual Market Salary Rate?

 Yes.
 The nominated salary must meet the relevant threshold or the Annual Market Salary Rate, whichever is higher.
-Meeting the threshold alone is not enough if the market rate for the role is higher.
+Meeting the threshold alone is not enough if the market rate for the role is higher, and it is not enough if the position itself is not genuine.

 Speak with a lawyer